nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-03-tokyo_ghoul.md

 The note tells us to go to the **FTP** server and look **'anonymous'**.
 This is most probably a hint that **anonymous login** is enabled on the FTP server.
 Anonymous login allows us to log into the server without needing a password, which is great for hackers as they are able to access the files within the server without authenticating.

-In fact, nmap has already revealed that anonymous login is enabled:
+In fact, nmap has already found out that anonymous login is enabled:

 ![screenshot5](../assets/images/tokyo_ghoul/screenshot5.png)